DeboraKlein/Desafio-Vendas-Metas/README.md

 ## 2. Data Understanding

-Data sources included CSV files and spreadsheets with heterogeneous structures.
-Key files processed:
+The dataset was composed of heterogeneous sources, including CSV files, spreadsheets, and JSON structures.
+Each file presented distinct formatting and semantic challenges:

-- `Produto.csv`: mixed data with brand, product, and subcategory in textual format
+- `Produto.csv`: contained mixed textual data with brand headers, product descriptions, and subcategory references embedded in a single column.
+Required parsing of identifiers and normalization of product names.
-- `Localizacao.csv`: combined and duplicated fields
+- `Localizacao.csv`: included hierarchical geographic data (continent, country, state/province, city) with inconsistent formatting, null values, and prefixed labels.
+Demanded reconstruction of location hierarchy and deduplication.
-- `Subcategoria.csv`: flat structure, converted into a relational table
+- `Subcategoria.csv`: structured as nested objects, requiring conversion to a relational table and reconciliation with product-level data.
-- `Clientes.csv`: individual and corporate client data with asymmetric columns
+- `Clientes.csv`: featured asymmetric columns for individual and corporate clients, requiring schema harmonization.
-- `fMetasConsolidadas`: targets by year and continent, originally in matrix layout
+- `fMetasConsolidadas`: presented targets by year and continent in matrix layout, lacking relational keys and requiring transformation for time-series analysis.
-- `Vendas.csv`: transactional base with generic columns and invalid records
+- `Vendas.csv`: transactional dataset with generic column names and invalid records, necessitating validation and enrichment.

 ---

 ## 3. Data Preparation

-Transformations were performed in Power Query, focusing on standardization, referential integrity, and automation:
+Transformations were executed in Power Query, with emphasis on standardization, referential integrity, and automation.
+Key procedures included:

-- Removal of blank rows and invalid records
+- Removal of control rows, blank lines, and invalid entries across all sources.
-- Separation of combined fields using delimiters
+- Delimiter-based field separation in product and location files to extract structured attributes.
-- Type conversion with locale settings (e.g., Brazilian dates)
+- Type conversion with locale awareness, especially for date and currency formats.
-- Creation of derived columns for segmentation (e.g., region, client type)
+- Creation of derived columns for segmentation (e.g., region, client type, product hierarchy).
-- Standardization of naming conventions and tabular structure
+- Normalization of naming conventions, including removal of prefixes and casing adjustments.
-- File unification by year using Append Queries
+- Unification of annual datasets using Append Queries for consistent temporal analysis.
-- Selective unpivoting to convert columns into rows
+- Selective unpivoting of matrix-formatted targets to enable year-over-year comparisons.
+- Integration of non-relational data (e.g., metas) using DAX functions such as TREATAS, simulating relationships without physical joins.

+These steps ensured a clean, scalable, and semantically rich data model suitable for analytical exploration and dashboard development.

 ---